 #3 Rose Namajunas (12-4-0)

 born: June 29,1992

-Rose Namajunas has won 8 of her 12 fights by way of stoppage.
-She is a two time, and the current, champion in her Strawweight division.
-She is currently the #3 UFC ranked pound for pound fighter, and she has notable wins over tough talented fighters like Zhang and Andrade.
+Rose Namajunas has won 8 of her 13 fights by way of stoppage.
+She is a two time champion in her Strawweight division.
+She is currently the #4 UFC ranked pound for pound fighter, and she has notable wins over tough talented fighters like Zhang and Andrade.

-Rose is looking to defend the Strawweight championship for a second time against Carla Esparza, the #2 ranked challenger, on May 7th 2022.
-Thug Rose is a great fighter with a bright future in the sport and undoubtedly one of the best female UFC fighters.
+Recently, Rose lost the Strawweight championship to Carla Esparza, the #2 ranked challenger at the time, on May 7th 2022.
+The fight was a lack luster affair and the decision loss had more to do with a flaw in the scoring system than in proving the better fighter of the night.
+Thug Rose is a great fighter with a bright future in the sport and undoubtedly one of the top 10 female UFC fighters of all time.

 nickname: “The Lioness”